Unilever appoints Andersen as new chairman, replacing Marijn Dekkers

 But at Carlsberg, where he ran the company since 2001, he managed to doubled its share price in the two years before he moved to Maersk.

-Andersen currently is part of Unilever’s audit committee and serves as chairman of Dutch paint company Akzo Nobel NV and privately held Danish retailer Salling Group A/S. He is also a non-executive director at BP.
+Andersen currently is part of Unilever’s audit committee and serves as chairman of Dutch paint company Akzo Nobel NV (AKZO.AS) and privately held Danish retailer Salling Group A/S. He is also a non-executive director at BP (BP.L).

 He intends to step down from his roles at BP Plc and Salling Group A/S in March 2020, before Unilever’s annual general meeting, the company said on Wednesday.Unilever shares were up 0.6% at 4,623 pence in morning trading.